CoinCheung/triplet-reid-pytorch/README.md

 # triplet-network-pytorch
-My implementation of triplet network with batch-hard triplet selection method
+This is my implementation of the algorithm proposed in paper [triplet network with batch-hard triplet selection method](triplet network with batch-hard triplet selection method

-In the process of developing
+).

+This project is based on pytorch0.4.0 and python3.